-In addition to the statutory regulations, the actions taken by the examiner in the examination of applications for patents are to great extent governed by decisions on prior cases.
+In addition to the statutory regulations, the actions taken by the examiner in the examination of applications for patents are to >a< great extent governed by decisions on prior cases.
 Applicants dissatisfied with an examiner's action may have it reviewed.
-In general, that portion of the examiner's action pertaining to objections on formal matters may be reviewed by petition to the Commissioner of Patents and Trademarks (see § 1002) and that portion of the examiner's action pertaining to the rejection of claims on the merits, may be reviewed by appeal to the Board of Appeals (see § 1201).
+In general, that portion of the examiner's action pertaining to objections on formal matters may be reviewed by petition to the Commissioner of Patents and Trademarks (see § 1002) and that portion of the examiner's action pertaining to the rejection of claims on the merits, may be reviewed by appeal to the Board of >Patent< Appeals >and Interferences< (see § 1201).
 The distinction is set forth in 37 CFR 1.181 and 1.191.
-In citing decisions as authority for his actions, the examiner should cite the decision in the manner set forth in § 707.06.
+In citing decisions as authority for his >or her< actions, the examiner should cite the decision in the manner set forth in § 707.06.